CodingCompadre/CodingCompadre/README.md

 - 👋 Hi, I’m @CodingCompadre
-- 👀 I’m interested in Coding, Mathematics and Graphic Design.
+- 👀 I’m interested in Coding, Mathematics, and Graphic Design.
 - 🌱 I’m currently learning C++, Python, Java and Swift.
 - 💞️ I’m looking to collaborate on beginner projects that will help me learn.
 - 📫 How to reach me: DM me.